skip to log on skip to main content

 Return

 The number of permanent employees of ANZ Bank New Zealand Limited who identify as Māori or Pasifika is 8.7% of the total permanent employee population, including employees who have not declared an ethnicity.
-Employees who haven’t provided ethnicity data aren’t included in the ethnicity pay gap calculation.
+Employees who haven’t provided ethnicity data are not included in the ethnicity pay gap calculation.
 We recognise that our ethnicity pay gap is based on less than half of our workforce and does not provide a complete picture.
-Values are provided by ANZ Bank New Zealand Limited employees on a voluntary basis and are as at 30 September 2022.
+Values are provided by ANZ Bank New Zealand Limited employees on a voluntary basis and are as at 30 September 2023.

 Return